 \section{Study Design}

-In this study, we systematically investigate the interplay of various hyperparameters in QKMs with the aim to identify patterns and mechanisms that enhance model performance (see Fig.~\ref{fig:sketch-implementation}).
-The following section details the methodological aspects of our study design, explaining the models and datasets we consider as well as providing insight into the implementation to realize this comprehensive analysis.
+In this study, we systematically investigate the interplay of various hyperparameters in QKMs with the aim to identify patterns and mechanisms that enhance model performance.
+A schematic view on the scope of this work is shown in Fig.~\ref{fig:sketch-implementation}, sketching the models and the basic functionality of the implementation to realize this comprehensive analysis.